-This information is adapted from a post titled “WAV Goodbye?
-Byta’s Solution To Our Metadata Problem” on our blog.
+This article is an adaption of: “WAV Goodbye?
+Byta’s Solution To Our Metadata Problem”.

-When Byta users upload audio, the artist, track, album and artwork information is pulled directly from their files.
-From then on our users can be certain the information displayed on screen is the same as embedded in their files.
+When a Byta user uploads their audio, all artist, track, album and artwork information is extracted directly from their files.
+From this point, our users can be confident that the information displayed on the screen is the same as what they have embedded in their files.

-Byta supports reading & writing of metadata for the following file formats:
+Byta supports the reading & writing of metadata for the following file formats:

 WAV files can not hold artwork

-We suggest FLAC or ALAC (Apple Lossless).
-Both format’s metadata is easily editable, holds artwork and offer much smaller file sizes, all without sacrificing audio quality.
+When you need to work with lossless audio we suggest using FLAC or ALAC (Apple Lossless) formats.
+Both have easily editable metadata, holding artwork and offering much smaller file sizes without sacrificing audio quality.